-In recent years, Congress has also relied on ACUS to study how the Social Security Administration can better prevent the fraudulent or inappropriate use of the approximately \$70 billion annually in benefit payments made to the more than 7.7 million beneficiaries who are assigned a representative payee.
+In recent years, Congress has also relied on ACUS to study how SSA can better prevent the fraudulent or inappropriate use of the approximately \$70 billion annually in benefit payments made to the more than 7.7 million beneficiaries who are assigned a representative payee.
+ACUS staff also continue to provide technical advice in response to requests from House and Senate staff.